Fifth Annual Research Colloquium Featuring Professor Eric Gutstein

-On October 5th, 2016, the Michael D. Eisner College of Education will be hosting Dr. Eric Gutstein, from the Univeristy of Illinois at Chicago.
-All are welcome to attend.
+On October 5th, 2016, the Michael D. Eisner College of Education hosted Dr. Eric Gutstein, from the Univeristy of Illinois at Chicago.

-Dr. Gutstein will be speaking on: Critical (mathematics) pedagogy as anti-racist, anti-capitalist praxis: Lessons from the classroom and social movements.
+Dr. Gutstein spoke on: Critical (mathematics) pedagogy as anti-racist, anti-capitalist praxis: Lessons from the classroom and social movements.

 Eric "Rico" Gutstein is a mathematics education professor at the University of Illinois at Chicago.
 He writes and teaches about critical and Freirean pedagogies, and mathematics and urban education policy.
 Rico has taught middle and high school mathematics in Chicago public schools and is the author of Reading and Writing the World with Mathematics: Toward a Pedagogy for Social Justice (2006).
 He co-edited Rethinking Mathematics: Teaching Social Justice by the Numbers (2nd Ed) (2013).
 Rico is a founding member of Teachers for Social Justice (Chicago) and is active in the movement against education privatization.